seangenabe/stream-to-iterator/readme.md

 * The iteration value returned will be of type `Promise<T>`.
 To get the iteration value, the consumer must wait for the resolution of that promised value.
 * The consumer **must not** prematurely get the next value of the iterator (i.e. call Iterator#next()) until such time that the current promise value of the iterator is resolved.

-The iterator throws with:

-* Error
-  * If the iterator was called before the first chunk was received.
+The iterator throws if the iterator was called before the first chunk was received.
-  * If the iterator was called before the next chunk on the stream has been read.

 ## See also